 How to Paint Multi-Sectioned Walls:

 - If you have many sections, you’ll need to mix colors as you go.
 Start by combining equal parts of your two original paint colors to create a custom half-and-half blend.
 (Using your measuring cup, add one cup of each color for all but one of your sections. i.e. Seven sections = six cups light + six cups dark.)

 - Paint the center section of one wall.

 - When you are finished, add one cup of the darker paint to the remaining mixture.
 Paint the section below the center section.
 Continue to add one cup of your darkest color for each section until you reach the bottom section, using a clean, dry brush to blend as you go.
 (For best results, use large, “X” strokes.)
 Paint the bottom section with your original, dark color.

-- Once you have reached the bottom, mix up another batch of the half-and-half blend, and repeat the previous step, adding one cup of light paint for each section until your reach the top section.
+- Once you have reached the bottom, mix up another batch of the half-and-half blend, and repeat the previous step, adding one cup of light paint for each section until you reach the top section.
 Paint the top section your original light color.

 - Leave a couple of inches between each color for blending.
-This will ensure that the transition effect is gradual, and that the boundaries between colors are not obvious.
+This will ensure that the transition effect is gradual and that the boundaries between colors are not obvious.

 - Paint blends best when wet, so be sure to work in small sections (certainly no more than one wall at a time).

 - Avoid latex and other fast drying paints.
 Oil-based paint dries much slower and blends much easier.
-(Painting while pregnant?
-Read this.)

 - Good blending requires a dry brush.
 Keep extra paintbrushes on hand, and change them out as needed.